Heineken's snub to SAB revives beer deal speculation

 The market overlap likely to upset regulators is in the United States and China, analysts have said.

-AB InBev has almost half of the U.S. market and would not be allowed to add SABMiller's quarter share, held through the MillerCoors joint venture with Molson Coors.
+AB InBev has almost half of the U.S. market and would not be allowed to add SABMiller's quarter share, held through the MillerCoors joint venture with Molson Coors (TAP.N).

 Another issue that would need to be resolved would be the choice of soft drinks partner.
-AB InBev currently has ties to PepsiCo in Latin America while SABMiller has ties to Coca-Cola.
+AB InBev currently has ties to PepsiCo (PEP.N) in Latin America while SABMiller has ties to Coca-Cola (KO.N).

 (Additional reporting by Olivia Oran in New York and Anjuli Davies in London; Editing by Pravin Char)